celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ### Recover-old

 Recovers the Valora old account and print out the key information.
+The old Valora app (in a beta state) generated the user address using a seed of 32 bytes, instead of 64 bytes.
+As the app fixed that, some old accounts were left with some funds.
+This command allows the user to recover those funds.

 ```
 USAGE